-Atlas is a free programme available to you if you're working within both primary and secondary schools in the Wolverhampton area.
+Atlas is a free programme available to you if you’re working within a Primary or Secondary school in the Wolverhampton area.
 You'll be empowered with:

 - Knowledge – about how bereavement can impact the lives of children and young people

 - Skills - to support, listen and talk to children through bereavement in effective ways